gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 A custom binary implementation:
 - Implements the custom binary type.
-- Extends `DefaultBinarySpec`.
+- Extends `BaseBinarySpec`.
 - Has a public no-arg constructor.

 #### Implementation Plan

-- Add a `DefaultBinarySpec` implementation or `BinarySpec` that has a no-arg constructor.
+- Add a `BaseBinarySpec` implementation or `BinarySpec` that has a no-arg constructor.
 - Introduce a `@BinaryType` rule type for registering a binary type and implementation
-    - Assert that the implementation class extends `DefaultBinarySpec`, has a no-arg constructor and implements the type.
+    - Assert that the implementation class extends `BaseBinarySpec`, has a no-arg constructor and implements the type.
     - Register a factory for the type with the `BinaryContainer`.
 - Generify DefaultSampleLibrary so that the `getBinaries()` method can return a set of binary subtypes.
 - Introduce `LibraryBinarySpec` to represent binaries for produced from a `LibrarySpec`.